Central Synagogue (Manhattan): 2014 to present: Buchdahl leadership

 Rubinstein announced in March 2013 that he would resign from Central, and the congregation's board recommended that its senior cantor, Angela Warnick Buchdahl, be promoted as senior rabbi.
 Buchdahl was installed as Central Synagogue's senior rabbi in 2014, becoming the first woman and the first Asian-American to hold that position.
 In addition to the in-person membership, at least 20,000 worshippers attended services online.
 The Jewish Broadcasting Service began broadcasting some of Central's holiday services in 2013 through its ShalomTV channel, and it also began broadcasting Shabbat services the next year.
 The synagogue's sound system was upgraded in 2015 to accommodate the congregation's livestreams.

 In the early 2010s, the administration of Mayor Michael Bloomberg proposed the Midtown East rezoning, which would allow St. Bartholomew's Church, St. Patrick's Cathedral, and Central Synagogue to sell the air rights above their buildings; the three houses of worship were previously only allowed to sell their air rights to adjacent buildings, but there had been no potential buyers.
 The rezoning was approved in 2017, allowing the three institutions to sell their air rights across a wider area.
 Subsequently, Central sold some of its air rights to JPMorgan Chase for the construction of 270 Park Avenue.
 The synagogue needed $3.4 million in repairs, which had to be deferred until the air rights were sold.
 In March 2019, the Islamic Society of Mid-Manhattan's nearby mosque was damaged by a fire; at Buchdahl's invitation, the Islamic Society held services in the synagogue until the mosque was repaired.

 Central closed its building temporarily in March 2020 due to the COVID-19 pandemic, hosting services remotely for several months.
 During the pandemic shutdown, Central's Rosh Hashanah and Yom Kippur livestreams each recorded hundreds of thousands of viewers from around the world.
 In-person services had resumed by 2021, initially with strict capacity limits.
+The congregation agreed to sell some of the synagogue's air rights to Extell Development Company in 2026.

+On August 13, 2026, an individual attacked a security officer and entered the sanctuary during Friday night Shabbat services, injuring a congregant and damaging two ceremonial silver candlesticks.
+The suspect was arrested and later indicted on multiple charges, including two counts of assault and one count of criminal mischief.
+Buchdahl, speaking about the incident, said Jewish New Yorkers needed to know that they would be safe and secure and that they "will not be demonized, marginalized or harassed for supporting a Jewish homeland."
+The suspect was charged with both state and federal hate crimes, with the Assistant U.S. Attorney saying the Department of Justice would act on "antisemitic and racially motivated attacks".